gingerBill/gb/README.md

 ### If I wrap an gb library in a new library, does the new library have to be public domain?

 No.

+### Is this in the style of the [stb libraries](https://github.com/nothings/stb)?

+Yes.
+I think these libraries are brilliant and use many of these on a daily basis.